planetscale/docs/docs/tutorials/connect-mysql-gui.md

 - Username
 - Password

-The easiest way to gather this information is by accessing the branch of the database you wish to connect to and selecting the **"Connect"** button from the **"Overview"** tab.
+The easiest way to gather this information is by accessing the branch of the database you wish to connect to and selecting the **"Get connection strings"** button from the **"Overview"** tab.

 ![Open the Connect modal.](/assets/docs/tutorials/connect-mysql-gui/connect.png)